The Viking Society’s Constitution is known as the Law-Book. It is reproduced here for members’ reference.

 17. Any vacancies arising in the Council in the course of a Session (that is, between Annual General Meetings) may be filled by the Council, subject to ratification at the next Meeting of the Society.

 18. The Council shall appoint and may remove the Honorary Secretaries, Honorary Assistant Secretary, Honorary Treasurer and Editors, and these officers shall be responsible to the Council.
-They shall receive no stipend, but the Society may reimburse their expenses at the discretion of the Council.
+They shall receive no stipend, but the expenses of any member of the Council may be reimbursed by the Society at the discretion of the Council.

 20. A Special Council may be held by order of the President, with the concurrence of one of the Honorary Secretaries, or by a requisition of five members of the Council, stating the purpose thereof, addressed to the President, who shall instruct the Honorary Secretary to call a Meeting of Council to be held within four weeks after such requisition has been made.